 |30||Cambodia, Indonesia, Kyrgyzstan, Laos, Malaysia, Singapore, Thailand|

-Vietnam launched the evisa last February 2017 which lets the following countries to apply for a single entry visa valid for 30 days for $25 or more.
+Vietnam launched the e-visa last February 2017 which lets the following countries apply for a single entry visa valid for 30 days for $25 or more.
 You can apply for your e-Visa here.

-This category is for those who work for Vietnamese Enterprise.
+This category is for those who work for Vietnamese enterprises.
 It is also called the business visa which you can obtain without having a job beforehand.
 The validity of this visa type is up to 12 months.
 Here is our guide to getting a business visa.

 This visa can be obtained by a Journalist who is holding a permanent residence in Vietnam.
 The duration of stay is up to 12 months.

-Thie visa is granted for a spouse or a son/daughter which is under 18 years old of foreign nationals who are holding an LV1, LV2, DT, NN1, DH, PV1, LD, or those who their parents, spouse, or son/daughter of Vietnamese citizen.
+The visa is granted for a spouse or a child is are under 18 years old of foreign nationals who are holding an LV1, LV2, DT, NN1, DH, PV1, LD, or those whose parents, spouse, or son/daughter of Vietnamese citizen.

-This type of visa is granted for those who wish to visit their relatives in Vietnam or with another purpose.
+This type of visa is granted for those who wish to visit their relatives in Vietnam or for another purpose.
 The duration of this type of visa is up to 6 months.

-There are other types of visas in Vietnam, however, I only listed the ones that I think will be useful for an expat, if you didn’t find the type of visa you are looking for, please check this page.
-I hope you find the answer you need regarding on visas before you move to Vietnam.
+There are other types of visas in Vietnam, however, I only listed the ones that I think will be useful for an expat.